monojit18/ValidateOCRApp/Readme.md

 ### tmp.local.settings.json

-This is to ensure that whoever checks out this code should know what vcalue they need to add in APplication settings in the portal.
+This is to ensure that whoever checks out this code should know what value they need to add in Application settings in the portal.
 The original file *local.settings.json* **<u>should NOT be checked-in</u>** and kept in the local folder

 ```JSON
 {